This blog post contains affiliate links! As an Amazon Associate I earn from qualifying purchases. Thanks for your support!

 After graduate school, I had the usual books on generative art, and would look at the code examples, but I didn't feel inspired.
 It took some time to understand that the best way to make generative art is to have a visual idea you want to explore first, rather than trying to start from a code example in a book.

-There are definitely common generative themes and concepts you will probably explore programmatically (that these books cover, which is why they are still useful), but those themes and ideas should be woven in once you have a base idea/project.
+There are definitely common generative themes and concepts you will probably explore programmatically (that these books cover, which is why they are still useful as a reference!), but those themes and ideas should be woven in once you have a base idea/project.
 At least, that is how it works best for me!

 Making Spirographish Designs Programmatically!